Hemu Adhikari is seen here with his wife Kamala at Osterly where the 1952 Indian team to England were playing the Indian Gymkhana Club © Getty Images

 Back to Ranji Trophy, he became the first captain to lead Services to a Ranji Trophy final.
 After achieving the feat in 1956-57 he repeated the feat next season.
 These were the only occasions when Services had reached the Ranji Trophy final; they lost on both occasions, however, to Bombay and Baroda respectively.

-It was not a coincidence that all cricketers from Services to have played Test cricket — Chandrasekhar Gadkari, Narain Swamy, Raman Surendranath, Apoorva Sengputa, and Venkatappa Muddiah — were all contemporaries of Adhikari.
+It was not a coincidence that all cricketers from Services to have played Test cricket — Chandrasekhar Gadkari, Narain Swamy, Raman Surendranath, Apoorva Sengupta, and Venkatappa Muddiah — were all contemporaries of Adhikari.

 Captain of India

-In the tumultuous seasons of 1958-59 where India had six captains in seven Tests, Adhikari was suddenly recalled in the most bizarre of fashions.
-India had played four Tests till then in the series and were trailing by a 0-3 margin.
+In the tumultuous seasons of 1958-59 where India had 6 captains in 7 Tests, Adhikari was suddenly recalled in the most bizarre of fashions.
+India had played 4 Tests till then in the series and were trailing by a 0-3 margin.
 Following the defeat in the fourth Test at Madras, it was decided that Ramchand would replace Mankad (who was himself appointed in the last minute — that too inside a toilet) as the captain.

 However, the Bombay players (Ramchand was among them) had already left by the time the decision was taken; an official was sent, but he was too late.
 In a quixotic move the selectors dropped Ramchand from the Test altogether and recalled Adhikari — as captain!

-He had not played a Test in over two years though he was in the contention with his success in the Ranji Trophy; a month back he had scored 167 not out and had picked up two for 27 to lead Services to an innings victory over Eastern Punjab at Delhi, so he was in decent form.
+He had not played a Test in over 2 years, though he was in the contention with his success in the Ranji Trophy; a month back he had scored 167 not out and had picked up 2 for 27 to lead Services to an innings victory over Eastern Punjab at Delhi, so he was in decent form.

 However, he had initially refused to lead India in the Test.
 At that point of time he was posted at Dharamsala on Army duty; he even turned down his wife’s request.
 It was virtually under ‘orders’ that he finally agreed.
 He later recalled: “My chief sent me a message asking me to come and report to him immediately.
 He told me the same thing: India needs you.
 Your country is bigger than the individual.
 Just go and play and let the public feel what wrong the Board has done to you.”